DBrandvold/CS455-project-dot-connect-/README.md

 import { createNativeStackNavigator } from '@react-navigation/native-stack';
 import { useState, useEffect } from 'react'
 ```
-I needed to add the core compents that i used for the app as shown in the code above on the second import.  then next was calling for the navigation components i would need to have multiple screens to go back and forth from.
-Last was the useState and useEffort for storing and changing variables in the code.
-After that I created the navigation stac1k and the main function that would hold the navigation containor and create the screens for tha app.
+I needed to add the core components for the app as shown in the code above.
+Next, it was calling for the navigation components.
+I needed to have multiple screens to go back and forth from.
+Last was adding the useState and useEffort for storing and changing variables in the code.
+After that I created the navigation stack and the main function that would hold the navigation components and create the screens for the app.

 ```
 const Stack = createNativeStackNavigator();